pavi-ninjaac/Specrom_Analysis/review.md

 Cleaning the text involves removing the unnecessary whitespaces, convert the  capital letters to smaller one and remove symbols . with the below line of code I am cleaning the text and splitting it for training and testing. <br/>

 ![Screenshot (403)](https://user-images.githubusercontent.com/51699297/104180597-633dec80-5433-11eb-9ed0-eef3aaa3ff2e.png)

+# Make Balanced Dataset:
+- Our model much be balanced , that means all categories must have almost same number of samples then only we can get better performance.
+For this, I have dropped the “Education ,Style ,College ,Environment “ categories which all have very same number of samples, and selected 3000 samples from remaining 15 categories , now our dataset  has 45000 samples under 15 categories.
+- Now, our dataset’s category distribution is looks like below,

+- With this dataset we are continuing the Vectorization and Training and then finally we are going to Evaluate our 5 different model’s training and testing performance.

 # Tfidf Vectorization:
 - TF-IDF is an abbreviation for Term Frequency Inverse Document Frequency.
 This is very common algorithm to transform text into a meaningful representation of numbers which is used to fit machine algorithm for prediction.